awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 You can now start calling AWS services from your environment\.
 To use the AWS CLI, the aws\-shell, or both to call AWS services, see the [AWS CLI and aws\-shell Sample](sample-aws-cli.md)\.
 To call AWS services from your code, see our other [tutorials and samples](tutorials.md)\.

-### Attach an Instance Profile to an Instance with the AWS CLI<a name="credentials-temporary-attach-cli"></a>
+### Attach an instance profile to an instance with the AWS CLI<a name="credentials-temporary-attach-cli"></a>

 **Note**
-If you're using [AWS managed temporary credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials), you can't use a terminal session in the AWS Cloud9 IDE to run some or all of the commands in this section\.
+If you're using [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials), you can't use a terminal session in the AWS Cloud9 IDE to run some or all of the commands in this section\.
 To address AWS security best practices, AWS managed temporary credentials don’t allow some commands to be run\.
 Instead, you can run those commands from a separate installation of the AWS Command Line Interface \(AWS CLI\)\.

 1. Run the Amazon EC2 `associate-iam-instance-profile` command, specifying the name of the instance profile and the ID and AWS Region ID of the Amazon EC2 instance for the environment\.